-Born and raised in Tucson, Arizona, she lives and works in Boston.
+Born and raised in Tucson, Arizona, she lives and works in the Boston area.